 - The result was that children with homeless caregivers spent considerably more time in out-of-home foster care than children with housing secure caregivers.
 This extended time in the child welfare system has historically resulted in poor outcomes for the County’s most vulnerable families and led to higher costs to the County.

 - FrontLine’s services are designed to reduce the time children spend in out-of-home foster care by stabilizing the family’s situation and increasing family reunification success.
-In partnership with the Program’s housing partners, FrontLine will link each caregiver to housing and deliver a Critical Time Intervention (CTI), an evidence-based homelessness transition therapy.
+In partnership with the Program’s housing partners, FrontLine linked each caregiver to housing and delivered a Critical Time Intervention (CTI), an evidence-based homelessness transition therapy.
 CTI helps vulnerable families that are experiencing homelessness to slowly reconnect to community support networks and settle successfully in newly attained housing.
-In addition, CTI will be paired with age-appropriate, evidence-based trauma services that will strengthen healthy and secure caregiver-child relationships.
+In addition, CTI was paired with age-appropriate, evidence-based trauma services that are proven to strengthen healthy and secure caregiver-child relationships.

-- Read a case study about the Program
+- Read the press release about the Program — 2014

 For more information or inquiries, please contact email@example.com.